-Some Common Unicode Problems and Solutions using Perl DBD::ODBC and MS SQL Server
+Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 Introduction

-In this article, I have tried to collect some useful information to help you use Unicode in MS SQL Server from Perl DBD::ODBC.
-Many of the problems listed came from questions on the dbi-user list, perlmonks or emails direct to me.
+In this article, I have tried to collect some useful information to help you use Unicode in Microsoft SQL Server from Perl DBD::ODBC.
+Many of the problems listed here come from questions on the dbi-user list, perlmonks or emails direct to me.

-I have tried very hard to make all the examples work on Windows and Unix but the facts are:
+I have tried very hard to make all the examples work on Windows and UNIX but:

-In writing this, I discovered a bug in DBD::ODBC (when inserting into char/varchar columns) which affects all versions from when Unicode was introduced up until 1.46_1 when it was fixed.
+When writing this article, I discovered a bug in DBD::ODBC (when inserting into CHAR or VARCHAR columns) that affects all versions of DBD:ODBC that support Unicode up until 1.46_1, when it was fixed.
 I've tried to highlight the issue in the following examples.

 Terminology